Olympic qualifying tournaments move into title rounds - WHIZ News

 He’s now one win from a trip to the Olympics with Slovenia.

-Tobey scored 27 points and grabbed 12 rebounds, Luka Doncic of the Dallas Mavericks was one rebound shy of a triple-double and Slovenia eased past Venezuela 98-70 on Saturday in the semifinals of an Olympic qualifying tournament in Kaunas, Lithuania.
+Tobey scored 27 points and grabbed 12 rebounds, Luka Doncic of the Dallas Mavericks was one rebound shy of a triple-double and Slovenia eased past Venezuela in the semifinals of an Olympic qualifying tournament in Kaunas, Lithuania.

 “It would be amazing.
 It would be a dream to be in the Olympics,” Doncic said.
 “Not just me, I think the whole federation of Slovenia and the whole country.
 They really cheer for us and I hope we get to that.”